merieme04/ebanking-backend/README.md

-## Gestion des Comptes Bancaires
+# Gestion des Comptes Bancaires

-### Description
+## Description

-Ce projet vise à développer une application permettant de gérer des comptes bancaires.
-Chaque compte appartient à un client et peut subir plusieurs opérations de type DEBIT ou CREDIT.
-Les deux types de comptes pris en charge sont les Comptes Courants et les Comptes Épargne.
+This project aims to develop an application for managing bank accounts.
+Each account belongs to a client and can undergo multiple DEBIT or CREDIT operations.
+The two types of supported accounts are Current Accounts and Savings Accounts.

-### Architecture en Couches
+## Layered Architecture

-L'application suivra une architecture en couches pour assurer une séparation claire des responsabilités et faciliter la scalabilité et la maintenabilité du code.
-Les principales couches incluent :
+The application follows a layered architecture to ensure clear separation of concerns and facilitate code scalability and maintainability.
+The main layers include:

-- **Couche DAO (Data Access Object)** : Cette couche est responsable de l'accès aux données et de la communication avec la base de données.
-Elle utilise les entités JPA (Java Persistence API) pour représenter les objets métier.
+- **DAO (Data Access Object) Layer**: This layer is responsible for data access and communication with the database.
+It utilizes JPA (Java Persistence API) entities to represent the business objects.

-- **Couche Service** : Cette couche gère la logique métier de l'application.
-Elle utilise les DAOs pour accéder aux données, effectuer des opérations et traiter les règles métier.
+- **Service Layer**: This layer handles the business logic of the application.
+It uses the DAOs to access data, perform operations, and enforce business rules.

-- **Couche Présentation** : Cette couche est chargée de présenter les données à l'utilisateur et de recevoir les entrées de l'utilisateur.
-Elle comprend les RestControllers qui exposent une API REST pour interagir avec l'application.
+- **Presentation Layer**: This layer is responsible for presenting data to the user and receiving user inputs.
+It includes RestControllers that expose a REST API to interact with the application.

-- **Couche Front-end** : Cette couche concerne l'interface utilisateur et sera développée en utilisant le framework Angular.
+- **Front-end Layer**: This layer pertains to the user interface and will be developed using the Angular framework.

-### Installation
+## Installation

-Pour exécuter l'application, suivez les étapes ci-dessous :
+To run the application, follow the steps below:

-1. Clonez le dépôt du projet en utilisant la commande : `git clone https://github.com/MarshelD/E_Bank`
+1. Clone the project repository using the command: `git clone https://github.com/MarshelD/E_Bank`
-2. Accédez au dossier backend : `cd backend`
+2. Navigate to the backend folder: `cd backend`
-3. Importez le projet backend dans votre IDE préféré, tel que Eclipse ou IntelliJ.
+3. Import the backend project into your preferred IDE, such as Eclipse or IntelliJ.
-4. Exécutez le projet backend en cliquant sur le bouton "Run" de votre IDE.
-Assurez-vous d'avoir configuré correctement votre environnement Java et Maven pour exécuter un projet Spring Boot.
+4. Run the backend project by clicking the "Run" button in your IDE.
+Make sure you have properly configured your Java and Maven environment to run a Spring Boot project.
-5. Accédez au dossier frontend : `cd ../frontend`
+5. Navigate to the frontend folder: `cd ../frontend`
-6. Installez les dépendances en utilisant la commande : `npm install`
+6. Install the dependencies using the command: `npm install`
-7. Lancez l'application frontend en utilisant la commande : `npm start`.
-Assurez-vous d'avoir Node.js et Angular CLI installés sur votre machine pour exécuter l'application frontend.
+7. Launch the frontend application using the command: `npm start`.
+Make sure you have Node.js and Angular CLI installed on your machine to run the frontend application.

-### Structure du Projet
+## Project Structure

-Le projet est organisé en deux parties distinctes :
+The project is organized into two distinct parts:

-1. Backend : développé en utilisant le framework Spring Boot, cette partie comprend les couches DAO, Service et les RestControllers.
-Le code source du backend se trouve dans le dossier "backend".
+1. Backend: developed using the Spring Boot framework, this part includes the DAO, Service layers, and RestControllers.
+The backend source code can be found in the "backend" folder.

-2. Frontend : développé en utilisant Angular, cette partie concerne l'interface utilisateur de l'application.
-Le code source du frontend se trouve dans le dossier "frontend".
+2. Frontend: developed using Angular, this part concerns the user interface of the application.
+The frontend source code can be found in the "frontend" folder.

-### Contributions
+## Contributions

-Les contributions sont les bienvenues !
-Si vous souhaitez contribuer à ce projet, veuillez consulter le fichier CONTRIBUTING.md pour obtenir des instructions détaillées.
-Toutes les formes de contributions, telles que les corrections de bugs, les améliorations de fonctionnalités ou les suggestions d'amélioration de l'expérience utilisateur, sont appréciées.
+Contributions are welcome!
+If you wish to contribute to this project, please refer to the CONTRIBUTING.md file for detailed instructions.
+All forms of contributions, such as bug fixes, feature enhancements, or suggestions for improving the user experience, are appreciated.

-Nous espérons que vous apprécierez notre application de gestion des comptes bancaires.
-N'hésitez pas à nous contacter si vous avez des questions ou des commentaires.
-Bonne utilisation !
+We hope you enjoy using our bank account management application.
+Feel free to contact us if you have any questions or feedback.
+Happy banking!